 “This year cyber-attacks have continued to break records and we have even seen a huge increase in the number of ransomware attacks, with high-profile incidents such as Solarwinds, Colonial Pipeline, JBS, or Kayesa,” he added.

-The report forecast that in the second half of 2021, ransomware will grow, despite law enforcement stepping up.
+The report forecast that ransomware will grow in the second half of 2021, despite law enforcement stepping up.

 “Ransomware attacks will continue to proliferate despite increased investment from governments and law enforcement, especially as the Joe Biden Administration makes this a priority,” the report mentioned.